 Sixty species of waterbirds have been recorded in the Creery Wetlands since the study began, with 46 to 48 species recorded annually.
-The minimum number of waterbirds that used the Creery Wetlands over the period April 2002 to March 2003 is the sum of the maximum count of each species as presented in Table 2.
-This sum was 13,551 waterbirds, which is nearly twice the previous highest count made in 1998-2000.
-Furthermore, the early high count of 8,672 was strongly influenced by a single high count of the Red-necked Stint (3500 on 22/11/'99).
+The minimum number of waterbirds that used the Creery Wetlands over the period May 2003 to April 2004 is the sum of the maximum count of each species as presented in Table 2.
+This sum was 15,221 waterbirds, which is the highest count made thus far.